Reviewed and updated by Xanthoula Maitou, Dentolegal Consultant at Dental Protection

 Most days, I am available to members over the phone, where they can raise any current or potential dentolegal issues and request advice on how to deal with them.
 The nature of the calls received can vary significantly, but some common dentolegal questions are:

 I always recommend that our members call our advice line to discuss something that may be on their mind.
-It can be reassuring to speak to someone who understands the challenges you are facing, and bouncing it off a DLC can help a person see clarity on the issue.
+It can be reassuring to speak to someone who understands the challenges you are facing and bouncing it off a dentolegal consultant can help a person see clarity on the issue.

-I always enjoy this aspect of the day as it often brings about a challenging query, and I get to speak to fellow dentists and help ease the pressure of everyday clinical practice for them.
-Often the query can be resolved immediately, but occasionally I would need to investigate further and so will invite the member to await a more formal and written response.
+I do enjoy this aspect of the day as it often brings about a challenging query, and I get to speak to fellow dentists, or other members of the extended dental team, and help ease the pressure of everyday clinical practice for them.
+Often the query can be resolved immediately, but occasionally, I would need to consult with another colleague from a different department or I would need to investigate further and so will invite the member to await a more formal and written response.

 Supporting members through investigations

-Several of the members I’m supporting will have a matter being considered and investigated by our regulator or have a case that is escalating, with other regulatory bodies getting involved.
-Most days, my colleagues and I will have a catch up or team discussion about active cases, especially those that are challenging and require careful or strategic planning.
+Several of the members we are supporting, will have a matter being considered and investigated by our regulator or have a case that is escalating, with other regulatory bodies getting involved.
+Some other members have an ongoing legal matter.
+Most days, my colleagues and I will have a catch up or team discussion about active cases, especially those that are challenging and require careful or strategic planning, whether these are regulatory matters, complaints or claims that.
 We will discuss outcomes from similar cases and decide how we can best support the member through the process.

 A dentist may be facing an allegation of poor patient communication and we will discuss how this could be mitigated through personal development.
 This sometimes needs to be more carefully handled with a dentist who may have ceased practising for a while or is coming to the end of their career, as they may have become disengaged or dissociated from the process.

-As DLCs we are pleased to offer guidance and support to our members on this important aspect of their personal learning, and we can help them plan targeted remediation using our in-house team of experienced dentists.
+As dentolegal consultants we are pleased to offer guidance and support to our members on this important aspect of their personal learning, and we can help them plan targeted remediation using our in-house team of experienced dentists.

 Carrying out clinical reviews on cases

 I offer clinical input and advice on cases, providing opinion on whether there has been a breach of duty in the care provided and if this has resulted in harm to the patient.
-Complaints that have escalated to the GDC are enormously stressful and so a large part of my day is offering ongoing reassurance or support to our members who are the subject of fitness to practise investigations.
+I liaise closely with our in-house lawyers to create a strategy going forward that will protect our members’ interests.
+Complaints, Claims or Regulatory investigations can be enormously stressful and so, a large part of my day is offering ongoing reassurance or support to our members who are professionally challenged.

 At the time of writing, this is fast-changing, and no two days are the same.

-This is one of the reasons why I find my role as a DLC so rewarding, along with the satisfaction and sense of purpose I feel from supporting my colleagues in the dental profession.
+This is one of the reasons why I find my role as a Dentolegal Consultant so rewarding, along with the satisfaction, and sense of purpose I feel from supporting my colleagues in the dental profession.